-- Consideration of flow through the aggregate roadway embankment to prevent the "damming" effect of the roadway; - Maintain water flow with the use of box culverts to reduce the potential of altering salinity and hydrological gradients; - Identify portions of the road that should be elevated to preserve hydrological flow in critical areas; - Corridor-wide implementation of culverts or other "levelling" devices; - Identification of, along with any necessary mitigation measures, existing drainage infrastructure or overland flow routes which may be affected by the proposed roadway; - Design the roadway to be accessible during intense rainfall events and not increase flood risk to surrounding properties or infrastructure.
-Address stormwater management and flood risk for existing and future development along the EWA corridor from a regional perspective to provide greater resiliency to the effects of climate change; - Design of drainage infrastructure with adequate capacity to safely convey the design rainfall intensity and minimise potential flood and water quality impacts, as well as to provide greater resiliency to the effects of climate change.
-Select stormwater management options to avoid or minimise impact on Lower Valley and North Side freshwater lenses, Meagre Bay Ponds, Central Mangrove Wetland, and Mastic Reserve.
-Ensure that hydrological regimes are maintained and surface water flow into the Central Mangrove Wetland is minimally impacted.
+- Consideration of flow through the aggregate roadway embankment to prevent the "damming" effect of the roadway; - Maintain water flow with the use of box culverts to reduce the potential of altering salinity and hydrological gradients; - Identify portions of the road that should be elevated to preserve hydrological flow in critical areas: - Corridor-wide implementation of culverts or other "levelling" devices;

+- Identification of, along with any necessary mitigation measures, existing drainage infrastructure or overland flow routes which may be affected by the proposed roadway; - Design the roadway to be accessible during intense rainfall events and not increase flood risk to surrounding properties or infrastructure.
+Address stormwater management and flood risk for existing and future development along the EWA corridor from a regional perspective; - Design of drainage infrastructure with adequate capacity to safely convey the design rainfall intensity and minimise potential flood and water quality impacts.
+Select stormwater management options to avoid impact on Lower Valley and North Side freshwater lenses, Meagre Bay Ponds, Central Mangrove Wetland, and Mastic Reserve.
+Ensure that hydrological regimes are maintained and surface water flow into the Central Mangrove Wetland is not impacted.
 Identification of appropriate locations to discharge stormwater from the roadway; - Implement deep wells within individual catch basins.
-Restrict catch basin and well drainage areas to less than 6,000 square feet and provide adequate pre-treatment of roadway runoff to minimise discharge of floatable debris, oil, grease or other pollutants which could impede long-term well function; - Assess potential for Green Stormwater Infrastructure and Low Impact Design or Development (LID) approaches, which manage stormwater runoff and water quality of both small and large storm events and reduces the amount of polluted stormwater runoff using nature-based solutions.
-Potential structures may include bioretention cells, bioswales, vegetated swales, raingardens, bioretention basins, and enhanced stormwater basins with natural ecological functions.
-Consider use of native plantings and wetland plants to filter pollutants;
+Restrict catch basin and well drainage areas to less than 6,000 square feet and provide adequate pre-treatment of roadway runoff to minimise discharge of floatable debris, oil, grease or other pollutants which could impede long-term well function. - Ensure that the road design and storm water drainage system, including discharge points, is resilient to the effect of climate change and sea level rise; - Reduce soil compaction with the use of low-impact construction vehicles and/or mats; - Proper siting of temporary stockpiles to maintain drainage; and, - Use best practice pollution prevention techniques during construction.